Pauline Laurens: Reception

-In his Dictionnaire Véron, Théodore Véron writes about the painting Une page attachante exhibited at the 1879 Paris Salon : “This charming young chatelaine lowers her pretty head, wearing a straw hat adorned with poppies.
+In his Dictionnaire Véron, Théodore Véron wrote about Une page attachante, exhibited at the 1879 Paris Salon : “This charming young châtelaine lowers her pretty head, wearing a straw hat adorned with poppies.
 She reads with an air of modesty.
 It is as graceful and poetic as a painting by Chaplin”.

-Then, about the portrait Rêverie exhibited at the same Salon in 1879: “La Rêverie is a very pretty person, who is really dreaming.
-Oh, how beautiful she really is!
-It is so poetic and artistic, mademoiselle!
-In truth, you successfully compete with Mrs. Browne and Mr. Chaplin!
-With a little effort, you are on your way to great rewards.
+Regarding Rêverie, shown at the same Salon, he added:

+“La Rêverie is a very lovely figure, and she truly dreams.
+Oh, how beautiful she is!
+It is poetic and artistic, mademoiselle!
+In truth, you successfully compete with Madame Browne and Monsieur Chaplin!
+With a little effort, great rewards await you.
 You are a poet, mademoiselle!”.